danmed/PStatus/README.md

 MYSQL Database (See pstatus.sql for structure)

+uptime.php needs to be run as a cron timer - */10 * * * * /usr/bin/php /var/www/html/status/uptime.php

 # WIP

 21.05.17 - Admin page : So far you can add a server, smart device and a service.. the rest needs to be done in SQL at the moment.